sftriallawyers Logo

 Whether the driver of the truck is an Atlanta city public works employee or a private commercial driver, collisions between passenger vehicles and heavy trucks happen with frightening regularity.
 Of the 2,640 vehicles involved in fatal wrecks in 2021, about 9.3 percent involved commercial vehicles, according to the National Highway Traffic Safety Administration (NHTSA).

 You and your loved ones can suffer severe, permanent injuries as a result of a Georgia truck accident.
 If you are in this situation, know you have a dedicated advocate and ally in Seay/Felton LLC Trial Lawyers.
-We are committed to your welfare and well-being — our resourceful and talented team of Georgia truck accident lawyers is here to help you recover the damages and compensation you deserve.
+We are committed to your welfare and well-being — our resourceful and talented team of Atlanta truck accident lawyers is here to help you recover the damages and compensation you deserve.

 view our practice areas